-- Has the under -carriage has been inspected and is it free of soil and plant material? - Are all tyres (including the spare) clean with particular care paid to deep treads? - Has the engine compartment has been checked (and steam cleaned where possible) to ensure there are no rodents, invertebrates or signs they may have been there? - Have all tyres, tracks, skis been cleaned and washed with Virkon S? - Has the interior, including upholstery, underneath seats and in storage compartments been cleaned and any biological material removed? - Has the vehicle been fumigated with a pyrethrum based insecticide?
+- Has the under -carriage has been inspected and is it free of soil and plant material? - Are all tyres (including the spare) clean with particular care paid to deep treads? - Has the engine compartment has been checked (and steam cleaned where possible) to ensure there are no rodents, invertebrates or signs they may have been there? - Have all tyres, tracks, skis been cleaned and washed with Virkon? - Has the interior, including upholstery, underneath seats and in storage compartments been cleaned and any biological material removed? - Has the vehicle been fumigated with a pyrethrum based insecticide?

 Name of consignee

 Organisation

 Date

-above vehicle(s) as described in the GSGSSI biosecurity knowledge it is free from all biological material.
+handbook and to the best of my understand that failure to con e above vehicle(s) as described in the GSGSSI biosect knowledge it is free from all biological material.
+Inply with biosecurity protocols may result in a delay in

-I understand that failure to comvehicle being loaded. ply with biosecurity protocols may result in a delay in i my
+vehicle being loaded.

 Signed (consignee)

 Date:

 Internal use only

 Vehicle checked on (date)

 Action taken

 Signed

 Date